neoncitylights/typescript/README.md

   ```

 > [!NOTE]
-> Please note that if you want to publish a private package on NPM, you must have [npm Pro](https://www.npmjs.com/products/pro).
+> To publish a private package on NPM, you must have [npm Pro](https://www.npmjs.com/products/pro).

 ### GitHub Actions